-- pykids is a voluntary effort to bring Python to elementary school (5th & 6th grades).
+- pykids is a voluntary effort to bring Python to elementary school (5th grade and above).

 - Hello World python exercise